Skip to Content

 Additional course costs

-To be eligible for a place applicants must be employed as an Adult Nurse in a HSC Trust within N Ireland.
-Successful applicants will be exempt from programme tuition fees.
+To be eligible to apply for a Department of Health (DoH) commissioned place applicants must be employed as an Adult Nurse in a Northern Ireland HSC Trust.
+Recipients of commissioned places will be exempt from programme tuition fees.

 All students entering this programme are required to undergo an enhanced disclosure check with Access NI which costs £33.